TABLE OF CONTENTS

 It helps you understand the shipment trend of your clients to identify whether your clients are consistently tendering shipments with you or taking their business somewhere else.

-6. Have a Resilient Sales Team
+6. Building a High-Performing Sales Team

 Additionally, sales is a very demanding job.
 Motivation can be lost easily when things are not going right.
 Your team must be able to bounce back to meet success consistently.